weitong8591/differentiable_ransac/README.md

 -bm in batch mode, using all the 12 scenes defined in utils.py -p probabilities, 0-normalized weights, 1-unnormarlized weights, 2-logits, default=2,
 ```
-## Train the fully differentiable RANSAC
+## Train the Generalized Differentiable RANSAC
-Train the fully differentiable RANSAC end-to-end with the provided initialized weights.
+Train the Generalized Differentiable RANSAC end-to-end with the provided initialized weights.

  Using 5PC for E model training,
 ```